American University of Armenia: Campus and estate

 The university's two central buildings, the Main Building and the Paramaz Avedisian Building, are located at 40 Marshal Baghramyan Avenue in central Yerevan.

 Main building

 The university's main building, informally known as the "old building" (հին մասնաշենք), housed the Political Enlightenment House of the Central Committee of the Armenian Communist Party during the Soviet period.
 It was granted to the AUA on September 21, 1991, by the government.
-It has six floors and originally had lecture halls, auditoriums, laboratories, library facilities, and offices.
-It houses classrooms and administrative offices.
-The main building has solar panels on its rooftop, which have a capacity of around 50kilowatt-hour (kWh) and photoelectric capacity of 5 kWh, which ensures the continuous operation of the entire system.
+The six-story building comprises lecture halls, auditoriums, laboratories, library facilities, classrooms, and administrative offices.
+The main building is equipped with rooftop solar panels with a capacity of approximately 50 kWh and a photoelectric output of 5 kWh.

 Paramaz Avedisian Building

 Construction on the Paramaz Avedisian Building (PAB) began in 2005.
 It was designed by Gagik Galstyan and opened its doors on November 1, 2008.
 Located next to the main building, it encompasses 100000 sqft of space, housing classrooms, seminar rooms, laboratories, research centers, and faculty offices.
 Built in 2018, AUA's Student Union adjoins the Paramaz Avedisian Building (PAB).